dcdpr/did-btc1/chapters/Syntax.md

 * the Bitcoin `network` identifier; and
 * either:
   * a `key-value` representing a secp256k1 public key; or
-  * a `hash-value` representing the hash of an initiating DID document.
+  * a `hash-value` representing the hash of an initiating external DID document.

 The specification `version` and the Bitcoin `network` identifier are encoded into a single byte as follows: